revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Topaz comanda wants information on a status in exchange for information on a statue Grey, meticulously carved, elf
-(Probably the Dyvare statue in the [[Ziardim Caverns]])
+(Probably the Dyvare statue in the [[Ziardim Caverns]]) (Could also be thodunn?
+Came from the battle of looming rock and had been petrified)

 Looming Rock item